jeremyf/vibrant-ink-ruby/README.md

 # vibrant-ink theme

-This i an ruby-optimized version of [cherring/vibrant-ink](https://github.com/cherring/vibrant-ink)
+This is a Ruby-optimized version of [cherring/vibrant-ink](https://github.com/cherring/vibrant-ink)

 E.g. syntax highlighting for constants, class names and embedded variables in interpolated strings were added.